Final Analysis of Proton Form Factor Ratio Data at $\mathbf{Q^2 = 4.0}$, 4.8 and 5.6 GeV$\mathbf{^2}$

 The GEp-II experiment shares several important features with GEp-III.
 Both experiments used magnetic spectrometers instrumented with Focal Plane Polarimeters (FPPs) to detect protons and measure their polarization, and large acceptance electromagnetic calorimeters to detect electrons in coincidence.
 The use of calorimeters in both experiments was driven by the requirement of acceptance matching; at large $Q^2$ and $\theta_e$, the Jacobian of the reaction magnifies the electron solid angle compared to the proton solid angle fixed by the spectrometer acceptance.
 The drawbacks of this choice compared to electron detection using a magnetic spectrometer are twofold.
 First, the energy resolution of lead-glass calorimeters is relatively poor, so that elastic and inelastic reactions are not well separated in reconstructed electron energy.
 Second, the signals in lead-glass from electrons and photons of similar energies are indistinguishable, leaving one vulnerable to photon backgrounds from the decay of $\pi^0$, which played an important role in the analysis of both experiments.

 The high-$Q^2$ measurements of the GEp-III experiment \cite{PuckettPRL10} were carried out consecutively with the GEp-2$\gamma$ experiment, a series of precise measurements of $R$ at $Q^2 = 2.5$ GeV$^2$ \cite{MezianePRL11} designed to search for effects beyond the Born approximation, thought to explain the disagreement between Rosenbluth and polarization data \cite{TPEXreview}.
 Using the same apparatus and analysis procedure as GEp-III, the results of GEp-$2\gamma$ \cite{MezianePRL11} are in excellent agreement with the GEp-I data from Hall A \cite{Punjabi05} at nearly identical $Q^2$, as shown in Figure \ref{ratiofig}.
-The background correction to the GEp-2$\gamma$ measurements of $R$ was negligible after applying the cuts described in \cite{PuckettPRL10,MezianePRL11}.
-Similarly, electrons were detected in a high-resolution, small-acceptance magnetic spectrometer in the GEp-I experiment, so that the selection of elastic events was practically background-free \cite{Punjabi05}.
-In the absence of significant background corrections, the agreement between precise data from different halls, requiring the calculation of spin transport through different magnetic systems, suggests that such calculations, which dominate the systematic uncertainties of the polarization transfer method, are well understood in both systems.
-Therefore, a neglected systematic error due to spin transport in either the GEp-II or GEp-III data at high $Q^2$ is all but ruled out.
+The background corrections to the GEp-2$\gamma$ data were negligible after applying the cuts described in \cite{PuckettPRL10,MezianePRL11}.
+Similarly, electrons were detected in the HRSL in the GEp-I experiment, so that the selection of elastic events was practically background-free~\cite{Punjabi05}.
+In the absence of major background corrections, the agreement between precise measurements at the same $Q^2$ using different polarimeters and magnetic spectrometers limits the size of any potentially neglected systematic errors arising from sources other than background.